Patient Experience

 • Experienced a reduction in attacks

-• Monitors/avoids common attack triggers (alcohol, smoking, certain medications, etc.)3,4
+• Monitors/avoids common attack triggers (alcohol, smoking, certain medications, etc)3,4

 • Has occasional fatigue while traveling